 Is Laparoscopic Neutering more expensive than traditional neutering?

 Laparoscopic surgery costs more than traditional neutering because it is carried out by a specialist surgeon and requires specialist equipment.
 Laparoscopic surgery equipment is also costly to purchase and maintain, it takes extra training, experience and a higher level of surgical expertise.
-At London Vet Specialists, we also provide a dedicated anaesthetist who has trained in practice dedicated to anaesthetics.
-The exact variance in cost depends on the size of the dog, however most owners find the procedure is worth the money.
+The exact variance in cost depends on the size of the dog, however, most owners find the procedure is worth the money.

 Can all vets perform Laparoscopic Neutering?